 INSPIRING CLASSIC CHAPTER BOOKS FOR TWEEN GIRLS

 14. THE TWENTY-ONE BALLOONS — This is hands-down one of our family’s favorite read-aloud books!
-It is captivating, beautifully descriptive, hilarious, and full of adventure!
-It is somewhat of a hidden gem that I can not recommend enough!
+It is captivating, beautifully descriptive, hilarious, and full of adventure in a fantasy world!
+It is somewhat of a hidden gem that I can not recommend enough for your next read!

 Professor William Waterman Sherman intends to fly across the Pacific Ocean.
 But through a twist of fate, he lands on Krakatoa, and discovers a world of unimaginable wealth, eccentric inhabitants, and incredible balloon inventions.
 Winner of the 1948 Newbery Medal, this classic fantasy-adventure is now available in a handsome new edition.